fkariminejadasl/ml-notebooks/tutorial/resource_limitations.md

 #### References

 - Fine-tuning of 7B model parameters on T4 from DeepLearning AI by Ludwig, presented by Travis Addair (watch from [here](https://youtu.be/g68qlo9Izf0?t=793) to [here](https://youtu.be/g68qlo9Izf0?t=2184).
+- [train a 70b language model on two 24GB GPUs](https://www.answer.ai/posts/2024-03-06-fsdp-qlora.html): an open source system, based on FSDP and QLoRA, that can train a 70b model on two 24GB GPUs.
+They also used Gradient checkpointing, CPU offloading, and Flash Attention 2.
 - [LoRA](https://huggingface.co/docs/peft/main/en/conceptual_guides/lora)

 #### Example code

 **Using fp16 (float16) in PyTorch:**

+The detail explanation is in [Example mixed precision training in pytroch](https://pytorch.org/docs/stable/notes/amp_examples.html).

 ```python
 import torch